 SRP currently offers an incentive of up to $3,600 ($300 per DC-kWh) for Arizona residential customers who purchase and install qualifying battery storage systems – including Tesla Powerwall battery products.
 The incentive is only available for up to 4,500 SRP customers on a first-come first-served basis during a 36-month period, beginning in May 2018.

-As long as the battery you install is 100% filled by solar energy, you are eligible for the 30% Solar Investment Tax Credit (ITC) for Arizona residents.
-The 30% ITC is only available through the year 2019.
+If your battery is combined with a solar energy system, you may eligible for the 30% Solar Investment Tax Credit (ITC) for Arizona residents.
+The full 30% ITC is only available through the year 2019.
 In 2020, the incentive drops to 26%, then drops again to 22% in 2021 before ending permanently for Arizona homeowners in 2022.